 But the fact that much of this is rhetoric rather than reality reminds us of the continuing need for radical challenge, and this tradition is heard clearly in SWAN’s emphasis on social justice as the heart of social work and our exploring the ‘link between a structural analysis of clients’ problems to an ethical imperative to act’.
 SWAN also provides, as CASE CON once did, a forum where we can learn from each other and feel less isolated in difficult times.

 A longer essay about the Case Con collective by Jeremy appears in the new book: ‘Radical Social Work Today’, edited by SWAN Convenor Michael Lavalette (details at this link).
 A review of the book will appear on this website soon.

-We have 231 guests and 61 members online
+We have 56 guests and one member online

 Contact us by email